dottorepie/synthf/README.md

 ~32 vertices is the normal range.
 This range affects greatly the disconance of the scales in toggle.
 Setting more or other scales for the toggle knob function is recommended (Scale.directory)

-~ startup file has 4 vertices as real output channels and 4 as imaginary.
+~ startup file has 4 vertices as real output channels and 2 as imaginary, (6 virtual channels, octahedral symmetry).
 Therofore echolocations are presnt through time, playback on stereo or quad is irrelevant, speaker placement also greatly, wattage only noise++

 //////////Raspberry: